-Interview questions on accelerated stability testing or studies from ICH (as per Q1A R2 and Q1B step 5) and FDA guidance.
-Stability studies ensuring product quality, safety, and efficacy throughout the period are considered prerequisites for the acceptance and approval of any pharmaceutical product.
-Studies are required to be conducted in a planned way, these rules issued by ICH, WHO, and or other agencies.
+Interview questions on accelerated stability testing/studies are elaborated as per ICH (Q1A, R2, and Q1B step 5) and FDA guidance.
+Stability studies are done to ensure product quality, safety, and efficacy throughout the period of drug products, which is considered a prerequisite for the acceptance and approval of any pharmaceutical product. these Accelerated stability Studies are required to be conducted in a planned way, so let’s drive in some important questions.

-- Throughout products, chemicals start to degrade, resulting in a lower concentration of active drugs in the dosage form.
+It is essential to check throughout the products for their chemicals to degrade over the periods, resulting in a lower concentration of active drugs in the dosage form.

-Is significant change applies only for accelerated storage condition or is it applicable for long-term study:
+Question: Is significant change applies only to accelerated storage condition or is it applicable to long-term study:

-According to our ICH guidelines, significant changes apply to accelerated storage conditions to answer this question.
-However, if significant changes occur in long-term storage conditions, the product is not considered stable, and the organization cannot apply to the agency.
+To answer this question according to our ICH guidelines, significant changes apply to accelerated storage conditions.
+However, the product is not considered stable if significant changes occur in long-term storage conditions, and the organization cannot apply to the regulatory agency.

-ICH guidance says if long-term studies are conducted at 25°C ± 2°C and 60% and ± 5% relative humidity.
+ICH guidance says if long-term studies are conducted at 25°C ± 2°C and 60% ± 5%.
 The significant change occurs during six months of testing at the accelerated storage conditions.
-Additional testing at the intermediate storage condition should be conducted and evaluated against significant change criteria.
+Additional testing at the intermediate storage condition should be conducted and evaluated against the significant change criteria.

 The initial application should include a minimum of six months of data from a 12-month study at the intermediate storage condition.
 It is about the applicability of significant changes.